LidkeLab/matlab-instrument-control/paper/paper.md

     affiliation: 1
     corresponding: true
 affiliations:
- - name: Department of Physics and Astronomy, University of New Mexico
+ - name: Department of Physics and Astronomy, University of New Mexico, Albuquerque, New Mexico, USA
    index: 1
- - name: Nanoscience and Microsystems Engineering, University of New Mexico
+ - name: Nanoscience and Microsystems Engineering, University of New Mexico, Albuquerque, New Mexico, USA
    index: 2
- - name: Department of Mathematics and Statistics, University of New Mexico
+ - name: Department of Mathematics and Statistics, University of New Mexico, Albuquerque, New Mexico, USA
    index: 3
 date: July 2024
 bibliography: paper.bib